redox-os/book/src/ch02-08-podman-build.md

 ## Debugging your Build Process

-If you are developing your own components and wish to do one-time debugging to determine what package you are missing in the **Podman Build** environment, the following instructions can help.
+If you are developing your own components and wish to do one-time debugging to determine what library you are missing in the **Podman Build** environment, the following instructions can help.
 Note that your changes will not be persistent.
-After debugging, **you must** [Add your Packages to the Build](#adding-packages-to-the-build).
+After debugging, **you must** [Add your Libraries to the Build](#adding-libraries-to-the-build).
 With `PODMAN_BUILD=1`, run the command:
 ```sh
 make container_shell
 ```